Police arrest man after alleged Christmas morning stabbing

 A Council Bluffs man stabbed a family member in the back on Christmas, according to police.

 The Council Bluffs Police Department was called at 4:40 a.m.
-Wednesday regarding a stabbing in the 800 block of Harrison Street in Council Bluffs.
+Wednesday regarding a stabbing in the 800 block of Harrison Street.

 Dwight Poore was upset with the victim over allegations that the victim had sexually abused a member of the family, according to a release from the police department.
 Poore pulled out a knife during the confrontation and allegedly stabbed the man in the back, according to police.